Greyhound: Temperament

-Abilities
+A survey of those adopting rescue Greyhounds found that Greyhound adoptions have higher short term adoption success than shelters.
+The survey also found reported hyperactivity levels to be below that of shelter dogs.

+Greyhounds tend to be outgoing, happy and sociable with people and seem to relish human contact, even following owners from room to room at home (known colloquially as being a "Velcro dog").
+Small animals including cats may be the subject of prey-driven behaviour by Greyhounds.

+Sport

 Coursing

 The original primary use of Greyhounds, both in the British Isles and on the Continent of Europe, was in the coursing of deer for meat and sport; later, specifically in Britain, they specialized in competition hare coursing.
 Some Greyhounds are still used for coursing, although artificial lure sports like lure coursing and racing are far more common and popular.
 Many leading 300- to 550-yard sprinters have bloodlines traceable back through Irish sires, within a few generations of racers that won events such as the Irish Coursing Derby or the Irish Cup.

 Racing

 Until the early 20th century, Greyhounds were principally bred and trained for hunting and coursing.
 During the 1920s, modern greyhound racing was introduced into the United States, England (1926), Northern Ireland (1927), Scotland (1927), and the Republic of Ireland (1927).
 Australia also has a significant racing culture.

 In the United States, aside from professional racing, many Greyhounds enjoy success on the amateur race track.
 Organizations like the Large Gazehound Racing Association (LGRA) and the National Oval Track Racing Association (NOTRA) provide opportunities for Greyhounds to compete.